DBecker7/DB7_TeachingApps/README.md

 # Spatial Stats Apps

+The following apps are for my own exploration of spatial statistics.
+Simulating the data and exploring the parameters is my favourite way to comprehend the underlying concepts.

 ### Gaussian Processes

 GPs are vital to any spatial processes with a Gaussian term, so this app helps to understand how the parameters affect the process.